datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-Let's add another row to the view by using INSERT statement.
+Let's add a new row to the view by using INSERT statement.
 When I run the code, SQL will throw an error stating 'View or function 'vwStudent_Major' is not updatable because the modification affects multiple base tables.'
-The reason for the error message is that the values should be added to the two base tables not the view.
-Because, views are virtual tables, the INSERT statement cannot insert any rows to the tables.
+The reason for the error message is that the values should be added to the two base tables, not the view.
+Because, views are virtual tables, the INSERT statement cannot insert any rows.
 Let's create INSTEAD OF INSERT trigger to solve the problem.

 ---